mdtanker/invert4geom/docs/overview.md

 2) the regional component of gravity misfit ({func}`~.uncertainty.regional_misfit_uncertainty`)
 3) the final inverted topography model ({func}`~.uncertainty.full_workflow_uncertainty_loop`)

-The stochastic approach works be performing the tasks (interpolation, regional estimation, or inversion) a range of time, each with slightly different chosen parameter values or input data values.
+The stochastic approach works by performing the tasks (interpolation, regional estimation, or inversion) a range of time, each with slightly different chosen parameter values or input data values.
 This results in an ensemble of results.
 The cell-wise standard deviation (optionally weighted) is used as an estimate for uncertainty of the result.

 ### Plotting